xs-es/ucc/README.md

 And here you can see progress over time, with new package versions labeled for each compiler:
 ![alt text](benchmarks/avg_compiler_benchmarks_over_time.png)
 Note that the compile times before 2024-12-10 may have been run on different classical compute instances, so their runtime is not reported here, but you can find this data in benchmarks/results.
 After 2024-12-10, all data present in this plot is on the same compute instance using our [ucc-benchmarks](https://github.com/unitaryfund/ucc/blob/main/.github/workflows/ucc-benchmarks.yml) GitHub Actions workflow.
 <!-- end-how-does-ucc-stack-up -->

 ## Benchmarking

 You can benchmark the performance of ucc against other compilers using `./ucc/benchmarks/scripts/run_benchmarks.sh`.
 This script runs compiler benchmarks in parallel, so you will need to first install `parallel` to support it.
+If you setup `ucc` via `poetry` as recommended, either run the scripts after running `poetry shell` or prefix the script calls with `poetry run`.

 On Mac you can do this with `brew install parallel`.

 ## Contributing